Are Over-the-Counter Medications Safer Because You Don’t Need a Prescription?

 • Takes the drug only to get high from it.

-Some may mistakenly believe this practice is safer than using illicit or prescription drugs, but all substance abuse carries severe risks to your mental and physical health.1 You should only take medicines to treat your symptoms and only as directed by your doctor.
+Some may mistakenly believe this practice is safer than using illicit or prescription drugs, but all substance use carries severe risks to your mental and physical health.1 You should only take medicines to treat your symptoms and only as directed by your doctor.

-Common OTC Medications of Abuse
+Common OTC Medications of Misuse

 Since OTC drug abuse is always changing and evolving, this list may vary in your particular community.
 Continue seeking local information about the drug trends and effects of the abused substances from trusted sources like physicians and drug abuse experts.